mrdrbob/aoc-2021/README.md

 ## Day 20 - Part 2

 My part one solution worked as-is for part two, just updated it to run 50 times.

+## Day 21 - Part 1

+I suspect part 2 is where the puzzle begins on this one.
+Part 1 is mostly a matter of following directions.
+I can only hope that the way I modeled part 1 is somewhat useful for whatever changes I will have to make for part 2.